bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 > Make sure you are using the new kernel with this command `uname -r`.
 The value must be `6.8.7art`.

+### OS Level Configurations

+We have provided a script (`/script/setup_exp.sh`) which configures the system.
+This script disables *hyperthreading*, *turbo-boost*, and irq balancer; set the CPU governor to *performance*, and adds some flow-steering rules among other configurations.
+Run the script and keep it open during experiments, hitting Ctrl-C will exit the script and set the system configuration back to normal.

+> Make sure the UDP & TCP traffic are redirected to single queue using `ethtool -u $NET_IFACE`.
+There must be two rules for this.

 ### Frequent Issues

 1. **Can not attach XDP program to the interface**